Hawaiian Grilled Chicken Dinner with Easy Coconut Rice

 Prepare the Coconut Rice: In a medium saucepan, combine the rice, coconut milk, water, and salt.
 Bring to a boil over medium heat.
 Reduce heat to low, cover the pot, and simmer for 18-20 minutes, or until the rice is cooked through and the liquid is absorbed.
 Fluff the rice with a fork and set aside.
 Optional: Garnish with lime zest.

-Grill the Chicken and Pineapple: Remove the chicken from the marinade and discard the marinade.
+Grill Chicken and Pineapple: Remove the chicken from the marinade and discard the marinade.
 Thread the chicken onto skewers if desired.
 Place the chicken and pineapple rings on the preheated grill.
 Season with salt and pepper.

 pineapple and chicken on grill cooking